After studying this chapter, you should be able to:

 THE FEMALE REPRODUCTIVE SYSTEM

-The reproductive system of women (Figure 22–1), unlike that of men, shows regular cyclic changes that teleologically may be regarded as periodic preparations for fertilization and pregnancy.
-The cycle is a menstrual cycle, and ...
+The reproductive system of women (Figure 22–1), unlike that of men, shows regular cyclic changes that teleologically may be regarded as periodic preparations for fertilization and pregnancy. ...